alperencan312/A-New-Programming-Language/README.md

 Group Members :
 Recep UYSAL and Mehmet Alper ÇETİN.

-This project is assigned by Dear Prof. Dr. Halil Altay Güvenir.
+This project is assigned by Prof. Dr. Halil Altay Güvenir.
 We would also like to thank to Ms. Irmak Türköz, our teaching assistant, for her help and consultation.